jelaiw/number-theory-class/supplementary_material/modular_arithmetic.md

 Here, on the first step, we multiplied both sides of the congruence $c \equiv d \mod{m}$ by the same number $a$ and on the second step, we multiplied both sides of the congruence $a \equiv b \mod{m}$ by the same number $d$.

 Another perspective on these properties is that we can substitute numbers in the products by their congruents without changing the remainder of the product.

+Now we are ready to solve the problem that asked us to calculate the remainder of

+$17 \times (12 \times 19 + 5) - 23$

+when divided by $3$.

+To compute the remainder, we can substitute each number by their remainder when divided by 3.
+As we have seen, this change does not affect the remainders of the results of arithmetic operations.
+This gives us

+$17 \times (12 \times 19 + 5) - 23 \equiv 2 \times (0 \times 1 + 2) - 2 \equiv 2 \mod{3}$

+This simplifies computation a lot.
+When it is needed to simplify the computation even further, the following idea might be useful: we do not have to substitute numbers in the arithmetic expression by their remainders, we can use any congruent numbers.
+For example, in case of computations modulo 3, instead of remainders $0$, $1$, $2$ we can use congruents $0$, $1$, $-1$ respectively (note that $2 \equiv -1 \mod{3}$).
+This introduces negative numbers, but makes the absolute values of the numbers even smaller, simplifying computations further.
+With this approach, the solution of the problem looks as follows:

+$17 \times (12 \times 19 + 5) - 23 \equiv -1 \times (0 \times 1 -1) + 1 \equiv 2 \mod{3}$